PlumCantaloupe/CinderBlock-Deferred-Renderer/README.md

 What is this?
 A Cinder application that utilizes a deferred rendering engine to render lights and SSAO.
 There is also point-light shadow-mapping (heavy GPU cost though)

-Can hit about 2500 on 2010 MBP and stay above 10fps.
+Can hit about 500 on 2010 MBP and stay around 30fps.
 Adjust NUM_LIGHTS static var for performance.

 <img src="http://farm9.staticflickr.com/8354/8385916971_d8eb4e7dd8_z.jpg" />